Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Results

-Model-based uncertainty estimates show contrasting behavior for the two models.
-For RF, the OOB RMSE estimate is optimistically biased under clustered and preferential sampling, consistent with the similarity between out-of-bag and random or LOOCV task distributions.
-For HRK, the model-based RMSE derived from kriging variances is nearly unbiased across most scenarios.
-A small optimistic bias under clustered sampling may arise because uncertainty in semivariogram estimation is not propagated into the kriging variance in the classical geostatistical implementation.
+Model-based uncertainty estimates showed contrasting behavior for the two models.
+For RF, the OOB RMSE estimate was optimistically biased under clustered and preferential sampling, consistent with the similarity between OOB and random CV resampling.
+For HRK, the model-based RMSE derived from kriging variances was nearly unbiased across most scenarios.
+A small optimistic bias under clustered sampling may be due to semivariogram parameter uncertainties not being propagated into the kriging variances.